Homological invariant properties under cleft extensions: Introduction

 such that $\mathsf{ei}\simeq\mathrm{Id}_{B}$, where $\sf i$ and $\sf e$ are the restriction functors along $f$ and $g$, respectively, and ${\sf l}=A\otimes_B-$.
 The above diagram is called a cleft extension of module categories, and is denoted by $(\BMod,\AMod,\mathsf{i},\mathsf{e},\mathsf{l})$.

 We mention that every cleft extension of module categories occurs as a cleft extension associated to a $\theta$-extension (see Remark \ref{remark:fg}).
-So we can summarize the first main result on the Gorenstein weak global dimension and Gorenstein flat-cotorsion global dimension in the context of $\theta$-extensions to make it clearer to readers, which is listed in Theorem \ref{IT:corollary}.
+So we can summarize the first main result on the Gorenstein weak global dimension in the context of $\theta$-extensions to make it clearer to readers, which is listed in Theorem \ref{IT:corollary}.

 \begin{intthm} Let $M$ be a $B$-bimodule with $M^{\oo s}=0$ for some positive integer $s$, and let $\theta:M\oo_{B}M\ra M$ be an associative $B$-bimodule homomorphism.
 Consider the $\theta$-extension $\G$.
-Then the following statements hold: \begin{prt} \item If $M$ is projective as a left $B$-module and a right $B$-module, then there are inequalities
+If $M$ is projective as a left $B$-module and a right $B$-module, then there are inequalities

-In particular, $\Gw(B)$ is finite if and only if $\Gw(\G)$ is finite. \item If $B$ is a commutative ring and $M$ is projective as a $B$-module, then there are inequalities